Pfizer needed volunteers to help its COVID-19 vaccine trials. Horry County obliged.

 Pfizer’s stated goal is to reach 164 confirmed cases of COVID-19, while also indicating that it will evaluate whether the vaccine will work with severe cases of the virus, while also gathering data on whether it can provide long-term protection, even for those that have already recovered.

 “Today is a great day for science and humanity.
-The first set of results from our Phase 3 COVID-19 vaccine trial provides the initial evidence of our vaccine’s ability to prevent COVID-19,” said Dr. Albert Bourla, Pfizer Chairman and CEO.
+The first set of results from our Phase 3 COVID-19 vaccine trial provides the initial evidence of our vaccine’s ability to prevent COVID-19,” Dr. Albert Bourla, Pfizer Chairman and CEO, said in a press release.
 “We are reaching this critical milestone in our vaccine development program at a time when the world needs it most with infection rates setting new records, hospitals nearing over-capacity and economies struggling to reopen.”

-With Monday’s news, Pfizer said that it intends to produce 50 million vaccine doses this year and 1.3 billion on 2021.
+With Monday’s news, Pfizer said that it intends to produce 50 million vaccine doses this year and 1.3 billion in 2021.

 The Pfizer vaccine was not a part of Operation Warp Speed, which is the U.S. government’s COVID-19 vaccine attempts.

-“When we embarked on this journey 10 months ago this is what we aspired to achieve,” said Prof. Ugur Sahin, BioNTech co-founder and CEO.
+“When we embarked on this journey 10 months ago this is what we aspired to achieve,” Ugur Sahin, BioNTech co-founder and CEO, said in a press release.
 “Especially today, while we are all in the midst of a second wave and many of us in lockdown, we appreciate even more how important this milestone is on our path towards ending this pandemic and for all of us to regain a sense of normality.”